Nexmo/station/_documentation/en/client-sdk/in-app-messaging/guides/send-receive-image.md

 > **NOTE:** A step-by-step tutorial to building a web-based chat application is also available for [JavaScript](/client-sdk/tutorials/in-app-messaging) and [iOS](/client-sdk/tutorials/ios-in-app-messaging-chat).

+This guide will make use of the following concepts:

+- **Conversation Events** - `image` events that fire on a Conversation, after you are a Member

 ## Send an Image

+Given a conversation you are already a member of:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/send-images
 ```

 ## Receive an Image

+A `image` conversation event will be received when a member sends an image to a conversation:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/receive-images